Goldstein Lab

 • Remove the smartphone/tablet case if it's thick, and the camera will be able to sit closer to the lens.
 If you see a black ring around all of your images, that's the lens casing.
 Removing your smartphone/tablet case and then zooming a little will take care of that.

 • For iPhones with multiple lenses that keep switching which lens they're using as you zoom in, it can help to disable Macro Mode.
+I made a slide with instructions for dealing with lens switching on multiple types of phones; I'm happy to share that slide.

 • The springs help stabilize the stage, which is pretty wobbly otherwise.
-If you can't find springs, use a really low-tech solution in place of them: gently push a piece of wadded-up paper towel between the stage and the top plexiglass to stop the stage from wobbling.
+If you can't find springs, you can use a really low-tech solution in place of them: gently push a piece of wadded-up paper towel between the stage and the top plexiglass to stop the stage from wobbling.

 • Curious about what magnification you're getting?
 You're magnifying at multiple steps: at the microscope lens, your smartphone/tablet camera lens, any digital magnification, and then a projector in some cases too.
 To calculate the final magnification, simply take a picture of your ruler (I usually zoom in on one millimeter), and then measure how many millimeters long the image is on your smartphone/tablet.
 The magnification is simply how many times larger that your original millimeter appears (in other words, one millimeter that measures out to 40mm long on your tablet is magnified 40 times).
 On a projected screen, this number will typically be a few hundred times magnification.
 On a phone, it will be up to about 30-40 times magnification.